PratikPatel-Code/Pratik-Patel-Portfolio/README.md

 4. Updated LinkedIn profile.
 5. Link to my GitHub profile with pinned assignments including group project 1.
 6. Portfolio is mobile compatible.
+7. When you click on project link it takes you to the deployed version.
+8. When you click on the project picture, it takes you to the github repository.

 #
 ![portfoliogif](assets/images/portfoliogif.gif)